NIEHS/Perturb-STNet/README.md

 Detailed instructions or examples on how to use the tool.
 This can include code snippets, command-line examples, or screenshots.
 ## Parameters
-Perturb-STNet requires different parameter specifications, especially to determine the size of the mesh polygons.
+<p align="justify"> Perturb-STNet requires different parameter specifications, especially to determine the size of the mesh polygons.
 Note that a higher number of polygons will result in better estimates.
 However, there is a trade-off.
 A higher number increases the complexity of the estimation process.
-It is recommended to start with a reasonable number (which will be demonstrated in the "Example section") at the initial stage of the analysis and can be increased for the final analysis.
+It is recommended to start with a reasonable number (which will be demonstrated in the "Example section") at the initial stage of the analysis and can be increased for the final analysis. </p>
 ## Examples
 Provide examples or case studies showing how your tool can be used in practice.
 ## Acknowledgments